 For lodging, consider Quirk Hotel, within the Arts District with its own art gallery, rooftop bar, coffee bar, and cocktail bar.
 Accommodations extend to a mix of double and king guest rooms, loft suites, ADA guestrooms and one-bedroom suites.
 Within the lobby area, Maple & Pine, the artisanal restaurant, serves brunch on Saturdays and Sundays along with breakfast, lunch and dinner during the week.
 Rich, salty and roasted flavors are prominent on their menus.

-Getting to Richmond
+Getting to Richmond from NYC

 Take Amtrak from Penn Station in New York City to the Main Street Station in the Shockoe Bottom neighborhood.
 Uber and Lyft are available.